bianc8/rdc22/README.md

 # How to use Vim and other tips

+## Preconditions
-Copy the .vimrc file into your home directory on the server using Unix's **scp command**.
+**Copy the .vimrc file into your home directory on the server using Unix's scp command**.

 Remember to change MATRICOLA with your Unipd Student ID.